Category filter

 Managing multiple user accounts on a single device is crucial for adhering to a company’s security policies.
 Although the involvement of multiple users can improve resource allocation, inadequate management may result in unauthorized access and data breaches.
 With Hexnode, you can seamlessly manage all user accounts on Linux devices.

-For Linux devices, Hexnode allows you to Create accounts, Change passwords, Force logout users, Revoke superuser privilege, Grant superuser privilege, Disable users, and Enable users.
+For Linux devices, Hexnode allows you to sync local accounts, create accounts, change passwords, force logout users, disable users, and delete users.

 How to remotely manage local users on Linux devices?